danicc097/Youtube-Feed-Scraper/README.md

 📝 Packages inside `pipfile`.
 They will be installed in the virtual environment with `pipenv install`.

 To get started:

 1. Clone the repo: `git clone https://github.com/danicc097/Youtube-Feed-Scraper.git`
+2. Create a virtual environment for the project with `pipenv shell`
 2. Install the required packages and corresponding versions with `pipenv install`
 3. Run the main program file with `pipenv run python main.py`
-4. To distribute using `PyInstaller`, the project can easily be built with `build-windows.ps1` or `build-linux.sh` after activating your virtual environment.
+4. To distribute using `PyInstaller`, the project can easily be built with `build-windows.ps1` or `build-linux.sh`.

 ## Features